abraeley/GhostInTheShell/README.md

 - Cron job runs the shell script: sh initiateGhost.sh Venus tessera Magellan

-- The shell script initiateGhost.sh calls webScraper.py, passing in the three parameters (Venus, tessera, and Magellan)
+- The shell script initiateGhost.sh calls ghostScraper.py, passing in the three parameters (Venus, tessera, and Magellan)

-- webScraper.py scrapes a list of predetermined websites for articles that contain keyword matches with the parameters (again, in this case the parameters are Venus, tessera, and Magellan). webScraper.py then inserts information from all detected matches into the results.db database (The information in this case would be the article URL, the article title, and the article abstract).
-At this point the webScraper.py returns a boolean flag to the initiateGhost.sh script notifying it that it is complete.
+- ghostScraper.py scrapes a list of predetermined websites for articles that contain keyword matches with the parameters (again, in this case the parameters are Venus, tessera, and Magellan).

-- The initiateGhost.sh script then calls the subjectFilter.py script, again passing in the parameters/subject-matter keywords.
-The subjectFilter.py script queries the results.db database and uses the TensorFlow machine learning package and the parameters passed in to determine if the articles contain information relevant enough to bring them to the researcher's attention.
-Any article that does not meet subjectFilter.py's threshold will be removed from the database.
-A boolean flag is then returned to initiateGhost, notifying it that the filtering process has been completed.
+- The ghostScraper.py script then calls the subjectFilter.py script, again passing in the parameters/subject-matter keywords.
+The subjectFilter.py script uses a natural language processing package and the parameters passed in to determine if the articles contain information relevant enough to bring them to the researcher's attention. subjectFilter.py then inserts information from all detected matches into the results.db database (The information in this case would be the article URL, the article title, and the article abstract).
+A boolean flag is then returned to ghostScraper.py, which returns a process-complete-flag to initiateGhost.sh notifying it that the filtering process has been completed.

-- initiateGhost.sh then emails the contents of results.db to the User account of the Linux operating system, the researcher.
+- initiateGhost.sh then emails the contents of results.db to the User account of the Linux operating system (the researcher).
 At this point the researcher is set up with an automated application to assist them in finding interesting and relevant scholarly articles.

+- Numerous extensions are planned for this application, to make it more user-friendly, as well as to give it a GUI interface for users to work with and added functionality.